appcelerator-forks/appcelerator-training.LP-ASF/README.md

 # LP-ASF Issues

-This is a public repo for managing issues with the LP-ASF learning path and lab exercises.
+This is a public repo for managing content updates or issues with the LP-ASF learning path and lab exercises.

 ## Instructions